CUMIS Life Insurance review (2026 update)

 The bottom line: Who should consider CUMIS life insurance?

-For the average Canadian who is not a credit union member, CUMIS is probably not the right choice among insurance providers.
-You can find more affordable options (with better customer service experiences) than CUMIS.
+For the average Canadian who is not a credit union member, CUMIS may not be the right choice compared to other popular insurance providers.
+You can find more affordable options than CUMIS that also offer a fully-digital application process with providers like PolicyMe.

 FAQ: CUMIS life insurance